rsdmike/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

 Next, each function and its required information is listed.
 Each function typically has associated Parameters that must be configured to properly execute the function as designated by `[Writable.Pipeline.Functions.{FunctionName}.Parameters]`.
 Knowing which parameters are required for each function, can be referenced by taking a look at the `Transforms` documentation located in the [Application Functions SDK](./ApplicationFunctionsSDK.md#built-in-transformsfunctions) section.
 In a few cases, such as `TransformToXML`, `TransformToJSON`, or `SetOutputData`, there are no parameters required.

+!!! note
-> Note: By default, the configuration provided is set to use MessageBus as a trigger from CoreData.
+    By default, the configuration provided is set to use MessageBus as a trigger from CoreData.
 This means you must have EdgeX   Running with devices sending data in order to trigger the pipeline.
 You can also change the trigger to be HTTP.
 For more  on triggers, view the `Triggers`documentation located in the [Triggers](./Triggers.md) section.

 That's it!
 Now we can run/deploy this service and the functions pipeline will process the data with functions we've defined.